eanyanwu/whotookmy.money/ARCHITECTURE.md

 private key, and the machine that they'd like to connect to should have a copy of the public key.

+In this project, ansible is used for two distinct tasks:

+- Provision new machines: Install all the necessary software needed for our code to run, setup the deploy user account, setup nginx, dns etc...
+- Deploy new builds: The whotookmy.money binary is deployed to production machines after every successful PR/main build

+## Provisioning new machines

+### SSH
-When provisioning the machine for the first time, add the deployment SSH public key to the root account so that the CI machines can connect to it and provision it.
+When creating the machine for the first time, add the deployment SSH public key to the root account so that the CI machines can connect to it duriung the provisining step.
 As part of that provisioning, that same public key is copied to the deploy-user account as well.
-This allows us to SSH as the deploy-user.
+This allows us to SSH into a non-root account when deploying new builds.

-Note: You probably will have some other personal SSH key pair saved as id_rsa.
+Note: You probably will have some other personal SSH key pair saved as `id_rsa`.
 To SSH to the production machine with the deployment key pair, you'll need to add it to the list of key pairs that the ssh agent knows about using `ssh-add`

-# DNS
+### DNS & SSL

+The other big part of provisining a new machine is making sure it is reachable over DNS and is setup with valid SSL certificates so that browsers can hit the necessary ports over https://.

+We use namecheap DNS servers to create `A` records pointing our domains to the current production machine.

+We use the certbot cli to issue SSL certificates for our domain names.

+Note: The Postmark webhookos use these addresses.
+So when provisioning new machines it will be expected that some messages will fail to deliver for a bit while DNS figures itself out.